 This section is about how to stay in control of yourself.
 When playing golf in the rain, it’s all too easy to lose patience and hurry your golf shots.
 This is the time, contrary to your instinct, to slow down.

-Above all take your time and try not to be hurried along by your playing partners who might well be rushing to get back to the club house.
+Above all, take your time and try not to be hurried by your playing partners, who might be rushing to get back to the clubhouse.

-Keeping a good pace and rythum to your swing is the key to hitting the ball well in adverse weather, particularly when it’s raining.
+Keeping a good pace and rhythm to your swing is the key to hitting the ball well in adverse weather, particularly when it’s raining.
 Try to follow these guidelines.

 - Take more club than you need and hit the ball gently

 - Make sure you swing through to a full finish

 - Be willing to use a three-wood off the tee and swing within yourself.
 The added loft will impart the necessary backspin to hold the ball straight in the air.

 - On the green, make sure you realize the surface has slowed because the rain – hit the putts more firmly but smoothly.
 Even the small shots require rhythm.